Vladi-oss/Discord-logger/README.md

 - Go to the `Bot` in the left side.
 And click reset Token.

-- Copy Token and paste it like.
+- Copy Token and copy it.

 - **⚠️!!!ATTENTION!!!⚠️** For security purposes, tokens can only be viewed once, when created.
 If you forgot or lost access to your token, please regenerate a new one.